 YOUTH PROGRAM HISTORY

 A man named John Malloy needed a community project for a Woodbadge Leadership course that he was taking.
 John, who was very active with the local Boy Scouts Council also had a love of guns and firearm history like no one that you have ever met.
 John saw a community project with the marriage of the two.
 The Inaugural Boy Scout Fun Shoot took place at TRPC on the first Saturday in October 1991 and was HUGH success.
-The club only approved it for a 1 time event, the decided to do it again, and again before finally voting to make it an annual event on the first Saturday every October.
-For twenty-four years John was the clubs match chairman for the youth program.
-John was not the only cheerful smiling face on the range for the 2nd Saturday youth shoot every month, he was joined without fail by his two partners in crime, Clyde Fincher & Arlan Binkley.
-In recent years, John was starting to slow down a bit as the years started to catch up with him and finally he handed off the reigns in 2015 to the current match chairman Aaron Cohen.
-Although John stepped down, he along with Clyde and Arlan are still fixtures on the range EVERY second Saturday, you can count on it just like the sun rising in the east.
-These three men’s commitment to teaching kids safe and proper gun handling is very admirable!
+The club only approved it for a 1 time event, then decided to do it again, and again before finally voting to make it an annual event on the first Saturday every October.
+For twenty-four years John was the club’s match chairman for the youth program.
+John was not the only cheerful smiling face on the range for the 2nd Saturday youth shoot every month.
+He was joined without fail by his two partners in crime, Clyde Fincher & Arlan Binkley.
+In recent years, John was starting to slow down a bit, as the years started to catch up with him and finally he handed off the reigns in 2015 to the current match chairman Aaron Cohen.
+Although John stepped down, he along with Clyde and Arlan are still fixtures on the range EVERY second Saturday.
+You can count on it just like the sun rising in the east.
+These three are committed to teaching kids safe and proper gun handling.

 Seven years after the first Boy Scout Fun Shoot, TRPC’s members decided to open this opportunity to all kids in Leon county and the surrounding area.
-In 1998 TRPC started the monthly youth on the second Saturday of every month, this date was chosen because it didn’t interfere with hunting season at that time.
-This program has been funded by the club, its members, and various local businesses over the years.
-The NRA Foundation has been a big supporter of the program awarding several grants over the years with the most recent grant in 2019.
+In 1998 TRPC started the monthly youth program on the second Saturday of every month.
+The program has been funded by the club, its members, and various local businesses over the years.
+The NRA Foundation has been a big supporter of the program awarding several grants in the past few years with the most recent grant in 2019.